SilasKati/SilasKati/README.md

 - 💡 &nbsp;I like to explore new technologies and develop robust and efficient software solutions.
 - 🎓 &nbsp;I'm currently studying __Data Science M.S.__ program at the __University of Minnesota – Twin Cities__.
 - ✍️ &nbsp;In my free time, I pursue online courses and write blogs as hobbies/side hustles.
-- 💬 &nbsp;I am completely open to discussions and getting to know each other.
+- 💬 &nbsp;I'm completely open to discussions and getting to know each other.
-- ✉️ &nbsp;You can shoot me an email at silaskanth@gmail.com..!!
+- ✉️ &nbsp;You can shoot me an email at silaskanth@gmail.com...!!!
 I'll try to respond as soon as I can.
 - 📄 &nbsp;Please have a look at my [Résumé](http://www.silaskati.com/) for more details about me.
-I'm open to feedback and suggestions!